Mkaucha/mkaucha.github.io/my_collections/_javascript/whats-the-scope.md

 </code>
 </pre>

-Other than declarations, all occurences of variables/identifiers in a program serve in one of two "roles": either they're the target of an assignment or they're source of a value.
+Other than declarations, all occurences of **variables/identifiers** in a program serve in one of two "roles": either they're the **target of an assignment or they're source of a value**.

 **How to know if a variable is target or source?** Check if there is a value that is being assigned to it; if so, it's a target.
 If not, then the variable is a source.